Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ```

 _**Figure 7.X.** Aspect categories based on a custom a custom classification scheme._

-## Local operations

-A local function operates ..
-Chapter 7.6 includes many more examples of using local operations related to working with multiband satellite data and geospatial timeseries data spanning multiple years.

 ```python
 # Calculate the suitability index by weighting the "points" given for different layers